aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 where:

--   `--project`: Specify the name of the project where you want to create the integration endpoint.
+-   `--project`: Specify the name of the project where to create the integration endpoint.
--   `--endpoint-name`: Set the name of the integration endpoint you are creating..
-Replace your_endpoint_name with your desired endpoint name.
+-   `--endpoint-name`: Set the name of the integration endpoint you are creating.
+Replace `your_endpoint_name` with your desired endpoint name.
 -   `--endpoint-type`: Specify the type of integration endpoint.
-For example, if it'san external BigQuery service, enter `external_bigquery`.
+For example, if it's an external BigQuery service, enter `external_bigquery`.
--   `--user-config-json`: This parameter allows you to provide a JSON object with custom configurations for the integration endpoint.The JSON object should include the following fields:
+-   `--user-config-json`: This parameter allows you to provide a JSON object with custom configurations for the integration endpoint.
+The JSON object should include the following fields:
     -   `project_id`: Your actual Google Cloud Platform project ID.
     -   `service_account_credentials`: An object that holds the